realnews-gateway/emergency-publishing-system/emergency-channel/ingest/README.md

 The Ingest module ensures:

 - Reliable and consistent intake of raw content
-- Strict separation between untrusted input and internal processing
+- Strict separation between untrusted input and internal components
-- Early-stage validation to prevent malformed or malicious data
+- Early-stage validation to reject malformed or dangerous input
 - Format normalization for downstream compatibility
+- Metadata minimization to preserve anonymity
 - Extensibility for new ingestion sources and protocols

 It is the first safeguard in the Emergency Channel pipeline.